Mimetis/Dotmim.Sync/docs/Interceptors.rst

 On the other side, once rows are selected, you still can:

 - ``OnRowsChangesSelected`` : Raised once a row is read from the databse, but not yet serialized to disk.
+Row is still in memory, and connection / reader still opened.
 - ``OnTableChangesSelected`` : Raised once a table changes as been fully read.
-Changes are serialized to disk.
+Changes (all batches for this table) are serialized to disk.
+Connection / reader are closed.
 - ``OnDatabaseChangesSelected`` : Raised once all changes are grabbed from the local database.
 Changes are serialized to disk.

 OnDatabaseChangesSelecting